 Autohellas is the originator, seller and servicer of the receivables.
-The company is one of the largest car rental companies in Greece, where it operates a fleet of 27,400 vehicles, employs 510 employees and is active in two main business lines: short-term renting and
+The company is one of the largest car-renting and operating-leasing providers in Greece, where it operates a fleet of 27,400 vehicles and employs 510 people.

-Noteholders are exposed to the credit risk of Autohellas operating leases.
 Autohellas has been a franchise of US-based car rental group Hertz since 1960, holding an exclusive right to use the latter's brand until 2023.

-The noteholders are exposed to the credit risk of Autohellas, as its insolvency could lead to substantial commingling and operational losses.
-There is also an exposure regarding the ability of Autohellas's fully owned subsidiary, Autotechnica, the car maintenance service provider.
+The notes are exposed to the credit risk of Autohellas, as its insolvency could lead to substantial commingling and operational losses.
+The notes also bear operational risk exposure to the Autotechnica, fully owned subsidiary of Autohellas, as car maintenance service provider.
 Operational risk and structural mitigants are discussed in section 7.